 OUR VERSION OF THE CLUB CIRCUIT.
 Don’t be surprised if you hear music wafting from any number of Greenbrier Valley watering holes.
 Hot spots such as The Wild Bean, The Asylum, Hill and Holler, and Stuart’s Smokehouse regularly host local and touring musicians and will gladly welcome you into the audience.

 CLEAN COUNTRY AIR AND CRISP HARD CIDER.
 Are you tempted by the prospect of a quiet pond-side respite, sipping a glass of locally-made hard cider and basking in the clean mountain air?
 Then Hawk Knob Appalachian Hard Cider & Mead is the place for you.
 Off the beaten track, but just west of Lewisburg by two miles, the cidery is open until 7 p.m.
 Thursday through Sunday, with extended summer hours that take advantage of the longer days.

 WINE AND DINE.
 In the Greenbrier Valley, a live performance is regularly topped off by a fine meal, as the valley delivers a broad variety of options in uncrowded, easy-going, indoor and outdoor patio settings.
-Whether you choose a café-style eatery such as The Humble Tomato and 50 East, or an upscale experience at The French Goat and The Livery Tavern, prepare to enjoy dishes that are as Instagram-worthy as they are delicious.
+Whether you choose a café-style eatery such as The Humble Tomato, Stardust or 50 East, or an upscale experience at The French Goat and The Livery Tavern, prepare to enjoy dishes that are as Instagram-worthy as they are delicious.